ionic-team/stencil-site/src/docs/guides/hydrate-app.md

 Server side rendering (SSR) can be accomplished in a similar way to prerendering.
-Instead of using the `--prerender` CLI flag, you can an output target of type `'dist-hydrate-script'` to your `stencil.config.js`, like so:
+Instead of using the `--prerender` CLI flag, you can an output target of type `'dist-hydrate-script'` to your `stencil.config.ts`, like so:

 ```ts
 outputTargets: [